Skip to Content

 We know that permissive parenting, which consists of warmth, low standards, and no boundaries, harms children.
 Some parents then, out of fear, go to the other extreme.
 They become cold and have strict standards.

-People often think that either you’re cold and controlling toward your children, or you’re permissive, bad parents
+People often think that either you’re cold and controlling toward your children or you’re permissive, bad parents

-I call this “either-or parenting”.
+I call this “either-or parenting” or “black-and-white parenting”.

 In fear of landing in one extreme, we choose the other extreme.